 The Search for Orphan Pages and Optimizing SEO: What You Need to Know

 You know that there are many things on earth that are left undiscovered, right?
 I mean, we only explored 70% of the ocean.
 You can think of the internet as the earth or the ocean—a massive place that you get lost in for hours.
 With many more left to discover.
-People only discover a fraction among 1 billion websites on the internet.
+People only discover a fraction of the 1 billion websites on the internet.

-With the majority of them that people don’t visit usually or are actually inactive.
+With the majority of them, people don’t visit usually or are actually inactive.
 This theory applies to websites as a whole or to individual pages.
 For instance, sometimes you can access a page from an external page, but whenever you search for it on any of the search engines, you find nothing.
 But why could this possibly happen?
 In this article, we are going to explore one of the main reasons for such an occurrence, which is orphan pages.
 Read on to learn everything about them, why they happen, and how to fix orphan pages on your websites.

 What are Orphan Pages?

-starting with defining orphan pages.
+Starting with defining orphan pages.
 Orphan pages are pages that have no links or other websites referring to them.
 Therefore, they act as invisible pages that you usually can’t find.
 You can apply this theory to any page or part of your website.
 Thus, it can happen to an article blog, or any page that you usually can’t find or get through without a link.

 Usually, search engine crawlers explore and analyze the website and fetch all the data on pages to start the indexing process for each page.
 In an orphan page case, the crawlers can’t even find the page to begin with.
 And since they can’t find it, they won’t analyze or index the page, so we consider them to be completely invisible and siloed by search engines.